The 3rd edition of the Hanson Wade Bacteriophage Therapy Summit will be held as a Digital event from Tuesday 23rd March till Thursday 25th March 2021.

 Jean-Paul Pirnay Laboratory Manager & Senior Scientist at Queen Astrid Military Hospital – Bringing Phages from the Environment to the Patient: The Experience of the Brussels Military Hospital

-Tuval Ben-Yehezkel CEO of Loop Genomics – Single-Molecule Long-Read Sequencing of Phage Mutational Landscape
+Tuval Ben-Yehezkel CEO at Loop Genomics – Single-Molecule Long-Read Sequencing of Phage Mutational Landscape

 Danish Malik Reader in Industrial Biology at Loughborough University – Using Advanced Metrology tools to Evaluate Phage Aggregation in Liquid Formulations